 What happens if I fail to pay back my loan?

-For secured loans defaulting on your loan means you risk losing the asset you used to guarantee the loan.
+For secured loans defaulting means you risk losing the asset you used to guarantee the credit.
 For unsecured loans, defaulting lowers your credit score.
 Also, you can face legal action.

 Can I get a loan if I have bad credit or if I’m blacklisted

 Loans for bad credit are available at higher interest rates.
-In some cases, lenders require some form of security before the loan is approved.
+In some cases, lenders require some form of security before the credit is approved.
+Moreover, you will still need to demonstrate that you have a sufficient income to cover the cost of the debt.

 Popular personal loans searches